RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Method

 \subsection{Batch Relative Policy Optimization}

-Group Relative Policy Optimization (GRPO) is a widely utilized method in reinforcement learning.
-However, it faces critical inefficiencies when applied to RLBF-based adversarial scenarios.
-GRPO operates by generating multiple candidate responses per query and normalizing rewards exclusively within each response group to derive relative advantages.
-However, in the context of RAG attacks, the homogeneity induced by adversarial objectives renders intra-group relative advantages nearly imperceptible, resulting in vanishing gradients that severely compromise policy optimization.
+GRPO is a widely utilized method in reinforcement learning, yet it faces critical inefficiencies in RLBF-based adversarial scenarios due to the homogeneity of candidate responses induced by adversarial objectives.
+This often results in imperceptible intra-group reward differences and vanishing gradients, which severely hinder policy optimization.

-To circumvent this limitation, we propose Batch Relative Policy Optimization (BRPO), which shifts the normalization scope from individual query groups to the entire batch of queries, thereby sustaining non-trivial gradient magnitudes and enabling effective adversarial learning under the RLBF framework.
-Following SimPO~\cite{meng2024simpo}, we also omit the reference model used in GRPO.
+To address this issue, we propose Batch Relative Policy Optimization (BRPO), a novel approach that performs reward normalization across the entire batch of queries rather than within individual groups.
+This design sustains meaningful gradient magnitudes and enables stable adversarial learning under the RLBF framework.
+In addition, BRPO eliminates the need for a reference model, simplifying the optimization process while maintaining effectiveness.
 Formally, the BRPO loss function is defined as:

 where $\mathcal{R}_{i,j}$ is the reward of document $D^{(i)}_j$ and $\mathcal{R}$ are rewards of a batch, $\epsilon \in [0,1)$ is a hypermeter used for clipping, and $\mathbb{Q}$ denotes the query set of the current batch.